-Beat belly bloat this summer
+Avoid belly bloat this summer

 [6 MIN READ]

 - Cocktails.
 Alcohol has a diuretic effect, meaning it can cause you to pass more urine, which can lead to dehydration and water retention, followed by the dreaded bloating.
 Alcohol also has an inflammatory effect on the body, which tends to make the body swell.
 Hoping to bypass the sugar by drinking a “skinny” version of a mixed drink?
 Calorie-cutting artificial sweeteners may only add to the bloated feeling.
 Sorbitol, a sweetener used in some drinks, can be hard for the body to absorb — and that leads to bloating.

 - Bubbly beverages.
-The sparkling water, seltzer and sodas you find so refreshing contain a lot of fizzy bubbles that may get trapped in your belly.
+The sparkling water, seltzer, and sodas you find so refreshing contain a lot of fizzy bubbles that may get trapped in your belly.
 That causes a buildup of air, which brings on the bloat.
 Gas blended with water in a carbonated beverage can make your stomach “puff out.”

 - High-sodium and high-fiber foods.
 In a recent study, researchers found that a high-fiber diet may raise the risk of bloating by about 41%, compared with a lower-fiber diet.
 Fiber is an indigestible carbohydrate, which causes gas to form.
 The study also found that high-sodium diets can raise the chance of bloating by about 27% compared with a low-sodium diet.
 More research is needed to learn why sodium causes bloating, but studies suggest that sodium causes water retention, which may be a factor.

-- Drinking too much alcohol
+- Drink too much alcohol.

-- Eating salty snacks
+- Eat salty snacks.

 It’s important to note that serious illness can result from being dehydrated.
 You should get help right away if you have one or more of these symptoms after being in the sun too long or you haven’t been staying hydrated: